Noom_Studio / stock.adobe.com

 However, WordPress is the most popular CMS in the world, which makes it a prime target for hackers.
 Because of this greater exposure, WordPress websites regularly receive about three-quarters of all hacking attempts.

-While there is a lot that goes into the securing of a WordPress website–like using an SSL certificate, securing your PHP, and conducting regular security audits – you absolutely need to prioritize keeping WordPress updated.
+While there is a lot that goes into securing a WordPress website–like using an SSL certificate, securing your PHP, and conducting regular security audits – you absolutely need to prioritize keeping WordPress updated.
 If you utilize plugins and themes, then you need to update them as well.
 A failure to do so could jeopardize both your site’s speed and its overall security.
 The following WordPress update checklist will provide you with everything you need to know about this essential piece of your WordPress site’s security strategy.

 The Ultimate WordPress Update Checklist